MaastrichtU-IDS/jupyterlab/README.md

 > ```
 >

-## Deploy on Kubernetes and OpenShift ☁️

-* We recommend [this Helm chart to deploy these JupyterLab images](https://artifacthub.io/packages/helm/dsri-helm-charts/jupyterlab) on Kubernetes or OpenShift.
-* See this template to [deploy JupyterLab on OpenShift with `sudo` privileges](https://github.com/MaastrichtU-IDS/dsri-documentation/blob/master/applications/templates/template-jupyterlab-root.yml).
-* See this template to [deploy JupyterLab on OpenShift with restricted user](https://github.com/MaastrichtU-IDS/dsri-documentation/blob/master/applications/templates/restricted/template-jupyterlab-restricted.yml).

-If you are working or studying at Maastricht University you can easily [deploy this notebook on the Data Science Research Infrastructure (DSRI)](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-jupyter).

-## Build and publish 📦
+### Build CPU images 📦

+#### JupyterLab for Data Science

 This repository contains multiple folders with `Dockerfile` to build various flavor of JupyterLab for Data Science.

-### JupyterLab for knowledge graphs

-With Python 3+, Java and SPARQL kernel
+With Python 3.8, conda integration, VisualStudio Code, Java and SPARQL kernels

 Build: